Get Scared: Demons, The Dead Days and break-up (2015–2019)

-Reunion attempt and definitive breakup (2022)
+Reunion (2022–present)

-On April 1st, 2022, the band made a post on their official Facebook and YouTube pages, hinting to a reunion.
+On April 1, 2022, the band made a post on their official Facebook and YouTube pages, hinting to a reunion.

-A few months after this, on October 21st, 2022, Matthews posted this to his Instagram page, hinting at Get Scared's final end.
+A few months after this, on October 21, 2022, Matthews posted this to his Instagram page, hinting at Get Scared's final end.

-Controversy
+However, on January 1, 2025, rhythm guitarist Adam Virostko stated that the band had been writing new music since a few years prior, and that "wheels have been turning and we've all been talking".
+After posting a teaser through Instagram stories on March 4, the band announced the following day that a reunion performance had been scheduled for the Aftershock Festival on October 3, 2025.

+Joel Faviere controversy

-On February 15, 2017, the band's former lead singer Joel Faviere was arrested on child pornography charges during an undercover sting.
-The band released a statement stating "his time in the band was very short, [but] we feel he has tarnished the very name we worked so hard to build up for the past 9 years" and apologizing "to those of you who have been hurt or affected by this man’s actions."
+On February 15, 2017, the band's former lead singer Joel Faviere, who was in the band for about the remainder of the EP Built for Blame, Laced with Shame, was arrested on child pornography charges during an undercover sting.
+The band released a statement stating "his time in the band was very short, [but] we feel he has tarnished the very name we worked so hard to build up for the past 9 years" and apologizing "to those of you who have been hurt or affected by this man's actions."
 They also encouraged people to donate to the National Center for Missing and Exploited Children.

 On May 11, 2018, Faviere was sentenced to 12 years in prison for the child pornography charges.
-He is currently held at South Bay Correctional Facility.
+He is currently held at Blackwater River Correctional Facility.